tnc-br/ddf-isoscapes/README.md

 ## Github
 1. connect to your external colab. https://colab.research.google.com/
+> **NOTE**: Googlers might be redirected to the internal Colab, so check that the URL matches the one above.
+Otherwise, there should be a toggle near the top that reads `Switch to prod`.

 2. from the window choose Github tab and select "Include private repos".